psflex/Homepage/research.md

 ## Research Framework and Interests
-I specialize in Advanced Optimization for Power-to-X (P2X) applications and the development of underlying algorithms.
-My research vision is to achieve a holistic approach to P2X systems simultaneously by achieving an optimal solution at the system level, ensuring feasibility at the device level, and enhancing cyber-physical security at the information level.
+I specialize in Advanced Optimization for Grid-Edge Flexibility Enhancement and the Development of Underlying Algorithms.
+My research vision is to achieve a holistic approach to grid-edge systems simultaneously by achieving an optimal solution at the system level, ensuring feasibility at the device level, and enhancing cyber-physical security at the information level.
 Here are my research interests:

 - Power System Optimization and AI (System Level)
 - High-Fidelity COMSOL Simulation for battery and underground cables (Device Level)